vdods/vorpy/README.md

 -   Move `PendulumNd` and `KeplerNd` from tests dir into vorpy and write tests to symbolically verify all the formulas are correct.
 The goal would be to create more of these to provide a whole family of dynamical systems that can be used and experimented with.
--   Have tests create a `test-artifacts` subdir which all files that the tests produce are put in, so there's an easy single thing to delete after tests run (or tests can clean this up themselves).
+-   Have tests create a `test_artifacts` subdir which all files that the tests produce are put in, so there's an easy single thing to delete after tests run (or tests can clean this up themselves).
 -   Switch to [pytest](https://docs.pytest.org/en/latest/).
 -   For `sys.stderr.write`-based warnings, create a flag that can be set within the `vorpy` module to silence them.